-After negotiating, we will help you through the closing and explain all of the documents and paperwork that you will need in order to close on your new home.
-Our agents will handle many aspects of negotiations and closings in order to save you time, but we will always give you the information you need to make smart decisions about your purchase.
+After negotiating, we will help you through the closing and explain all of the documents and paperwork that you will need to close on your new home.
+Our agents will handle many aspects of negotiations and closings to save you time, but we will always give you the information you need to make smart decisions about your purchase.

-New York City buyers usually face a lengthy application process, as each co-operative's Board of Directors decides whether to approve a new building resident.
+New York City buyers usually face a lengthy application process unless purchasing in a New Development, as each cooperative’s Board of Directors decides whether to approve a new building resident.
 The Board may deny a buyer who has insufficient proof of income or for other reasons, depending on the building’s rules.

-You can easily plan for an application if you know what to expect, and Elika Associates buyer’s agents will keep you informed so that you can apply successfully.
-You will generally need to include two years of tax returns, personal and professional information, proof of financing, a signed purchase contract and other detailed financial documents, depending on the policies of the Board of Directors.
-We will help you assemble an attractive application package and submit it to the building’s management agent.
+You can efficiently plan for an application if you know what to expect, and Elika Associates buyer’s agents will keep you informed so that you can apply successfully.
+You will need to include two years of tax returns, personal and professional information, proof of financing, a signed purchase contract and other detailed financial documents, depending on the policies of the Board of Directors.
+We will help you assemble an attractive application package and submit it to the building’s managing agent.

 Co-op applicants will also need to perform an in-person interview with the Board of Directors.
 Elika buyer’s agents will help you prepare for your interview, eliminating much of the associated stress and improving the chances of a fast, successful purchase.